accordproject/template-archive/README.md

 ## Installation

+You need npm and node to use Cicero.
+You can download both from [here](https://nodejs.org).

+These instructions were tested using:
+* npm version 5.3.0
+* node version 8.6.0

 ```
-npm install cicero-engine --save
 npm install cicero-cli --save
 ```

-## Development

-* install `lerna` globally (`npm install -g lerna`).
-* run `lerna bootstrap` from the top level to install all dependencies recursively.
-* run `lerna run test` to run the unit tests

-## Running
+## Using an existing Template

 ### Parse
-Use the cicero-cli `parse` command to load a template from a directory on disk and then use it to parse input text, echoing the result of parsing.
+Use the `cicero parse` command to load a template from a directory on disk and then use it to parse input text, echoing the result of parsing.
 If the input text is valid the parsing result will be a JSON serialized instance of the Template Mode:

 template.tem: